-The President shall have the power of veto over any action of the General Faculty or the General Faculty Assembly.
-The veto, with reasons therefore, shall be communicated in writing to the Secretary within sixty days from the date of the action of the General Faculty or the General Faculty Assembly.
-By a two-thirds (2/3) vote of the members present at a scheduled or properly called meeting, the General Faculty may appeal to the Board of Regents through the Chancellor any action so vetoed.
+The President shall have the power of veto over any action of the General Faculty.
+The President shall notify the Secretary of the Faculty, in writing of the veto and the reasons for it, within sixty days (60) from the date of the action of the General Faculty.
+The General Faculty may appeal to the Board of Regents any action so vetoed by a two-thirds (2/3) vote of the members present at a scheduled or properly called meeting.
 Any such appeal shall be sent via the President who shall forward it to the Board of Regents through the Chancellor.